enesdurannbey/su-course-planner/Readme.md

 - **Privacy-First:** Your course selections and constraints never leave your browser.

 ### 🧠 Smart Scheduling & Controls
+- **🔗 Auto-Corequisites (New):** Don't worry about missing labs.
+The system automatically adds mandatory corequisites (e.g., IF 100 ↔ IF 100R) when you select a course.
+Includes a toggle for manual control.
 - **🔒 Section Pinning (New):** Have a favorite professor?
 Lock a specific section (e.g., "Pin Section A"), and the algorithm will generate schedules **around** that fixed choice.
 - **Conflict-Free Guarantee:** Uses a high-performance **Bitmask Algorithm** to detect overlaps in milliseconds.
 - **Smart Grouping:** Automatically groups schedules that look identical visually to prevent clutter.